-Ashley Hall grad and weekend John's Island resident
+Ashley Hall grad and weekend Goose Creek resident.

 good food, but too crowded now.
 Also, sad to say the owner, though Irish, has NO idea how to cook a proper scone!

 I've been annoyed at the male use of the term crazy for YEARS.
 It's verbal shorthand for the following:

 "she rejected me and I'm pissed, so she is/must be crazy"